 PotlatchDeltic supports many of the organizations that our employees serve through our corporate charitable giving contributions.
 The Company’s financial contributions reflect our commitment to both corporate responsibility and to the devotion we share with our employees towards the communities where we live.

-Our foresters work every day to manage our timberlands on a sustainable basis and protect water quality, wildlife, and biodiversity.
+Our foresters endeavor to manage our timberlands on a sustainable basis and protect water quality, wildlife, and biodiversity.
 PotlatchDeltic is proud of our timberlands and the legacy we are protecting for future generations.
-Because we are so connected to the communities where we operate and because we believe that one way people come to appreciate the value of a forest is through recreation, most of our lands are available to the public for a wide variety of public uses.
-We believe that managing our lands and allowing others to enjoy them are not mutually exclusive.
+Because we are so connected to the communities where we operate and because we believe that one way people come to appreciate the value of a forest is through recreation, most of our timberlands are available to the public for certain recreational uses.

 In Idaho, our timberlands offer a majestic landscape and spectacular recreational opportunities for outdoor enthusiasts.
-Our timberlands are perfectly situated and are a favorite retreat for hunting, fly fishing, camping, and exploring the outdoors.
+Our timberlands are a favorite retreat for hunting, fly fishing, camping, and exploring the outdoors.
 We have leased day use recreational access on over 567,000 acres of Idaho timberland to the Idaho Department of Fish and Game.
-The agreement secures and preserves access to the public for recreational activities.
-Through the agreement, the public is free to recreate on PotlatchDeltic Idaho lands, except for a few parcels associated with log yards, mill sites or certain acres listed for sale.
+This lease allows the public recreate on certain portions of PotlatchDeltic's Idaho timberlands.
 In addition, we offer exclusive campsite leases in some exceptional areas in North Idaho.

-Our timberlands in the southern states are ideal for connecting with the outdoors for fishing, hunting, and camping.
-We offer exclusive leases for recreation and hunting access across nearly all our southern timberlands.
-Groups and individuals purchase the annual leases and often return to their lease sites for many years as their place to “get away from it all.”
+Our timberlands in the Southeast are ideal for fishing, hunting, and camping.
+We offer exclusive leases for recreation and hunting access throughout our southern timberlands.
+Typically, groups and individuals purchase annual leases and often return to their lease sites for many years as their place to “get away from it all.”

-As our population continues to grow and land use patterns change, we believe the ability to connect with forests becomes increasingly important.
-Visitors to our lands engage in a wide range of activities including camping, fishing, hiking, riding ATVs, hunting, or wildlife watching.
+As the population of the United States continues to grow and land use patterns change, we believe the ability to connect with forests will become increasingly important.
+Visitors to our timberlands may engage in a wide range of activities including camping, fishing, hiking, riding ATVs, hunting, or wildlife watching.
 Our timberlands provide opportunities for solitude, experiences for friends, or memories with family.
 Our communities can explore the lands we manage as stewards of our forests for the generations to follow.

 Our Team Members in St. Maries, Idaho are very active in working to make a difference in their community.
-Charitable giving in 2022 ranged from promoting a summer sunset concert series to sponsoring a traveling circus, to swimming lessons.
+Charitable giving ranges from promoting a summer sunset concert series to sponsoring a traveling circus, to swimming lessons.
 So when the opportunity came along for a major project, St. Maries lumber and plywood facilities jumped into action.